The Shop's History

 decided to retire at the ripe old age of 82.
 After enjoying some

-years of healthy retirement, his health finally failed him, and
+years of healthy retirement,

 he died in January 1997.